 Yaowarat Soi 6

 Always my favorite dish to go to whenever I’m in Chinatown.
-Warm, peppery broth that goes so well with the smooth-rolled noodles and crispy pork.
+The warm, peppery broth that goes so well with the smooth-rolled noodles and crispy pork.

 If you see a long line that comes out to the road, chances are it’s probably for the toasted bread with egg custard fillings.